Nervous Shock Compensation Claim Lawyers

 100% No Win, No Fee Nervous Shock Compensation

-We carry 100% of your financial risk, which means you pay when you win and nothing if you lose.
-Plus, there are no upfront or ongoing costs.
-It’s our No Win, No Fee, No Risk guarantee.
+Pay legal fees when you win and nothing if you lose.
+Plus, there are no upfront, ongoing or hidden costs.
+It’s our No-Win, No-Fee, No-Risk guarantee.

-How much does a lawyer cost? →
+How much does a lawyer cost?

-Claiming Compensation for Nervous Shock
+Common Law Claim for Nervous Shock

-Claiming compensation for nervous shock is a type of personal injury claim.
-To be successful, another person or party has to be negligent in their duty of care.
 When someone else does not take reasonable care, and you suffer harm, they can be held legally liable for your physical or psychological damage.
 In this situation, a case is lodged against the defendant’s insurance company.
-Essentially, you are making an insurance claim.

 Nervous Shock and QLD Workers Compensation

 If you have experienced a distressing incident at work due to someone’s negligence and are mentally damaged, you could have a common law claim.
-In some cases, you might also receive payments from WorkCover.
+In some cases, you might also receive statutory benefits from WorkCover.
 Your employer will not be liable if the incident is not work-related.
 People who do not have an employment relationship, hear about a work accident or witness the scene later do not have a claim under workers’ compensation.
 They could, however, have a common law claim.
 For example:

-1) You work on a construction site, and a co-worker falls from a height and is injured.
+1. You work on a construction site, and a co-worker falls from a height and is injured.

-4) You work in an office, and someone breaks a limb falling down the stairs
+4. You work in an office, and someone breaks a limb falling down the stairs.

 First Responders and Nervous Shock